oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/auxiliary-images.md

 ### Introduction

-Auxiliary images are the top recommended approach for including Model in Image model files, application archive files, and WebLogic Deploy Tooling installation files, in your pods.
+Auxiliary images are the recommended best approach for including Model in Image model files, application archive files, and WebLogic Deploy Tooling installation files, in your pods.
 This feature eliminates the need to provide these files in the image specified in `domain.spec.image`.